michaeljsteel/NumBAT/docs/source/install.rst

 Installing on MacOS
 ================================

-|NUMBAT| can also be installed on MacOS, though this is currently somewhat experimental and has only been performed on certain versions of MacOS.
+|NUMBAT| can also be installed on MacOS, though this is less tested than other versions.
 We are keen to increase our support of the MacOS build.
 Any comments on difficulties and solutions will be appreciated, so please don't hesitate to get in touch using the directions at :ref:`sec-helpinstall-label`.

 The following steps have worked for us: